python-can-define-radio/sdr-course/classroom_activities/055-Sample-Rates-6-RepeatBlock.md

 Let's imagine we want to make a square wave with a frequency of 2 Hz, and a sample rate of 1 Msps (Million samples per second).

-One second of data would look like this:
+One second of data would look the same as before...

 ```
                ___________           ___________